nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-jsf-ui.md

 {{{multiexcerpt 'MP-installation-easy' page='Generic Multi-Excerpts'}}}

-Once the addon is installed, you can go to [https://host:port/nuxeo](https://hostport) and after authentication, you will be able to browse the JSF UI and start creating content, upload files, browse and search for content.
+Once the addon is installed, you can go to `http://SERVER_URL/nuxeo/jsf` and after authentication, you will be able to browse the JSF UI and start creating content, upload files, browse and search for content.

 ## Configuration

 There is no additional configuration step required to start using the addon.
 Customisation is done via Nuxeo Studio.

-When the nuxeo-jsf-ui package is installed, the JSF UI can now be accessed via `http://SERVER_URL/nuxeo/jsf`.
-This enables an easy access to Nuxeo JSF UI even though Nuxeo Web UI is now the default UI of the Platform.

 ## Nuxeo Platform Concepts